-Where Game Mechanics and Game Techniques Default to
+Where Game Mechanics and Game Techniques Default:

 This is also the most common form of gamification implementation we see these days since it is the easiest to design for.